Invasive Plants to Avoid in the Bee Garden

 How can a plant that provides pounds of nectar be a bad thing for a honey bee colony?
 When introduced into a new area, invasives often out-compete native plants.

-They crowd out other types of growth and use the soil resources, water and even sunlight.
-This creates monocultures.
 A large area of one nectar source blooming all at one time is not the best food source.
 Bad nutrition is the result of bees eating only one food profile.

 Also, if the invasive plant is more attractive to pollinators, native plants may suffer.
 Honey bee pollination is important to some plants.
 No bee visits means they may not be pollinated well.